GLMRIS Frequently Asked Questions (FAQ)

 As a result of international commerce, travel and local practices, ANS have been introduced and have spread throughout the Great Lakes and Mississippi River basins.
 ANS threaten the diversity and abundance of native species; threaten the ecological stability of infested waters; or threaten the commercial, agricultural or recreational activities dependent on such waters.

-- Inventory of current conditions (economic, environmental and social) and forecast future conditions within the study area;
+- Inventory of current conditions (economic, environmental and social) and discussion of possible future conditions within the study area;

 - Identification of aquatic pathways that may exist between the Great Lakes and Mississippi River basins;